NickvisionApps/libnick/README.md

 The above dependencies must be installed, plus the following for Windows systems:
 - sqlcipher

-### Linux Only
+### Linux/macOS Only
-The above dependencies must be installed, plus the following for Linux systems:
+The above dependencies must be installed, plus the following for Linux/macOS systems:
 - glib
 - libsecret
 - libuuid